northeastern-rc/rc-public-documentation/docs/source/best-practices/index.md

 :link: shell_environment
 :link-type: doc

-Best practices for using the shell environment on Discovery.
+Best practices for using the shell environment on Explorer.

 +++
 [Learn more »](shell_environment)